ASHE 2019 Session Information

 Presenters will attend the poster session to discuss the project with conference attendees.
 The poster session consists of aisles of freestanding boards on which authors present a concise summation of their research.

-The poster session during the general conference will be held on Friday, November 15 at 8:30 AM - 9:30 AM in the Galleria Room on the Ballroom Level.
+- The Poster Session during the general conference will be held on Friday, November 15 at 8:30 AM - 9:30 AM in the Grand Ballroom on the Ballroom Level

 Recommended content for the poster includes: